 60% of customers will tell their friends and family about your business, if they feel loyal to it—all you have to do is ask for the referral.

 You can directly ask your most loyal subscribers for referrals, or offer new subscribers gifts and discounts for getting their friends to sign up.

 Your referral program can exist in a custom link you send to subscribers to share with their friends.
 Most SMS platforms, like Text Request, allow you to simply paste links into the body of your messages.

 And if you have a unique link for every subscriber, you can still send all of those out at once using Text Request’s merge messaging.

 Once you have a decent sized subscriber list, referrals can become a continuous cycle that passively builds your SMS subscriber list.
 Almost 80% of all customers, no matter what their age, trust referrals.

-Now that you know the bread and butter of building your subscriber list, you can start searching for services to host your SMS subscriber list.
+Now that you know the bread and butter of building your subscriber list, you can start actively reaching out to current customers for their numbers.

-Check to see if your number is applicable using the form below, and watch the rain of new SMS subscribers begin to funnel in!
+Check out our Customer Promotions Cheat Sheet eBook for more tips on how to gather customer contacts, and watch the rain of new SMS subscribers begin to funnel in!